 Co-designing and co-creation

 All stakeholder clusters ought to be represented in the co-design and co-creation of the LSC hub.
 This can be done through participatory workshops, focus group discussions, and iterative feedback sessions where stakeholders contribute to defining the hub's goals, features, and content.
-Such collaborative approaches facilitate ownership, engagement, and sustainability of the LSC AKIS hub.
+Such collaborative approaches facilitate ownership, engagement, and sustainability of the LSC hub.

 Joint Learning

-A collaborative approach to knowledge generation and sharing within the LSC AKIS hub is essential.
+A collaborative approach to knowledge generation and sharing within the LSC hub is essential.
 It involves creating opportunities for stakeholders to learn from each other's experiences, exchange ideas, and co-create innovative solutions.
 Joint learning activities can include workshops, field visits, study tours, seminars, and networking events.
 These activities facilitate the sharing of practical knowledge, research findings, and lessons learned, fostering a culture of continuous learning and improvement.

 Financial leverage